Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras

 \subsection{Depth Computation Through Pseudo Intersection of Retrieved Optical Paths}

 The spatial location of the homologous point is calculated by triangulation of the retrieved optical path and extrinsic parameters of the camera set.
 Ideally, these physical points lie at the intersection of the respective optical paths on the intersection plane (determined by the two camera frame origins and the ideal optical path intersection).
 However, in practice, due to matching errors and image degeneration throughout the hardware and workflow, it is mathematically challenging for two optical paths to intersect precisely.
-To address this issue, a geometric correction mechanism is introduced that projects the two optical paths onto a predicted intersection plane to find a pseudo intersection to represent the spatial location of the homologous point (Fig. 3).
-The predicted intersection plane is determined by the origins of the two camera frames and the midpoint of the shortest distance between the two optical paths\cite{han_nearest_2010}.
-S is the midpoint between the two optical paths, Ll and Lr.
-The two projected optical paths, ll and lr intersect on the predicted plane to form the pseudo intersection S'.
+To address this issue, a geometric correction mechanism is introduced that projects the two optical paths onto a predicted intersection plane to find a pseudo intersection to represent the spatial location of the homologous point (Fig. 5).
+The predicted intersection plane is determined by the origins of the two camera frames and the midpoint of the shortest distance between the two optical paths\cite{han_nearest_2010}. \(S\) is the midpoint between the two optical paths, \(L_l\) and \(L_r\).
+The two projected optical paths, \(l_l\) and \(l_r\) intersect on the predicted plane to form the pseudo intersection \(S'\).

 This proposed pseudo intersection correction method, showing its great monotonicity against different matching errors, has presented its advantages in both error minimizing and error filtering.
 To minimize errors, finding the proposed pseudo intersection provides a more precise and robust guess for noisy or mismatched inputs.
 In the current workflow, the primary source of error arises from mismatched homologous points, which are common in the vision pipeline, especially in the presence of distortion and large camera angle separations.
 Vertical mismatches, often occurring due to the lack of feature points on vertical lines, are particularly frequent in practice.
 However, vertical mismatches remain a valuable visual resource for stereo vision applications, as real-world objects, which are typically upright and grounded, produce vertical lines in images.
 Unlike the original nonrectification method, which discards points with vertical mismatches, the proposed method retains this critical information, improving depth estimation accuracy.